Admissible and attainable convergence behavior with stagnation mirroring in restarted (block) GMRES: Prescribing behavior of restarted

-is called a \textbf{restarted Krylov matrix}. \end{definition} We note that the analysis of restarted Krylov subspace convergence in the context of understanding the range of the restarted Krylov matrix as compared to the Krylov matrix has been considered in, \eg, \cite{Simoncini:2000:1}.
-Indeed, it has been shown in \cite{DuintjerTebbensMeurant:2019:1} that rank deficiency of the restarted Krylov matrix is connected to end-of-cycle stagnation. \begin{proposition} Suppose that the Krylov matrix satisfies the assumption
+is called a \textbf{restarted Krylov matrix}. \end{itemize} \end{definition} We note that the analysis of restarted Krylov subspace convergence in the context of understanding the range of the restarted Krylov matrix as compared to the Krylov matrix has been considered in, \eg, \cite{DuintjerTebbensMeurant:2019:1,Simoncini:2000:1}. \begin{proposition} Suppose that the Krylov matrix satisfies the assumption

 Then it follows that the restarted Krylov matrix \eqref{eq:rest-kryl-mat} is full rank, \ie

 if and only if there is no stagnation at the end of any of the restart cycles. \end{proposition} \begin{proof} From the definition of the restarted Krylov matrix, we have